Savage Love: CPOS

 "Cheating piece of shit", said of a cheater, but usually reserved for one who is chronic or abusive/passive-aggressive about it.

 DTMFA and ITMFA

-Savage often uses the expression "dump the mother-fucker already", abbreviated DTMFA, at the close of a response, recommending that the writer immediately end an abusive or worthless relationship.
+Savage often uses the expression "dump the mother-fucker already" (DTMFA), at the close of a response, recommending that the writer immediately end an abusive or worthless relationship.

 A reader of Savage Love suggested the initialisation ITMFA, a take on DTMFA, meaning "Impeach the Motherfucker Already!"
 The initialisation was coined in reference to the presidency of George W. Bush in 2006, but was reintroduced in 2017 in reaction to the presidency of Donald Trump.
-Starting in 2018 Savage, through his web site, sold clothing with ITMFA on it.
+Starting in 2018 Savage, through his website, sold clothing with ITMFA on it.

 GGG

 Savage coined "GGG", "good, giving, and game", and it means one should strive to be good in bed, giving "equal time and equal pleasure" to one's partner, and game "for anything – within reason".
 The term inspired the "How GGG Are You?
 Test" on dating site OkCupid, and the invention of a cocktail.